shaharoded/Blackjack-AI/README.md

 Win Percentage: 41.62%
 ```

-#### **Training Progress Plot - Card Counter (300K episodes)**
+### **Training Progress Plot - Card Counter (300K episodes)**
 The counter is a slower learner than the regular agent, reaching plateau only later.
-I also noticed that given it's exploration method, and it's less-greedy method, it looks on the train set as if it's performances are lower, when in fact on purly deterministic testing enviroment it's performances are better.
+I also noticed that given it's exploration method, and it's less-greedy method in training, it looks on the training plot as if it's performances are lower, when in fact on purly deterministic testing enviroment it's better than the naive agent by **1.5-3%**.

 ```bash
 Test Results: {'win': 2177, 'lose': 2405, 'draw': 418}
 Win Percentage: 43.54%
 ```
-#### **Policy Heatmap - Card Counter**
+### **Policy Heatmap - Card Counter**

 Allows you to asses the agent's next move at a given scenario.
 You can see it caught on a few important base moves.
 Fine tuning the exploration will probably yield better strategies:

 ![Policy - Regular](Images/policy_counter.png)

-#### **Exploration Heatmap - Card Counter**
+### **Exploration Heatmap - Card Counter**

 Allows you to asses if a relative starvation happend for certain states: